Hickory High School (Virginia): Extracurriculars

 The 2007-2008 Scholastic Bowl Team won the titles of Southeastern District Champions and Southeastern District Season Champions and Eastern Region Champions, and finished the season with a 21-3 record, coming in third place in the 2008 state championship.
 The team also came in third in the 2009 season, finishing with a 20-4 record.

-In 2011, Hickory's Technology Student Association team placed 4th at the National TSA conference in Digital Video Production.
+In 2011, Hickory's Technology Student Association team, led by Chandler Perry and Joseph Cathey, placed 4th at the National TSA conference in Digital Video Production.

 Band and Marching Band

 In 2011, the Marching Hawks placed second in the Bands of America Towson Regional Championship and then placed eighth in finals at the Bands of America Indianapolis Super Regional Championship later that year.
 The band has consistently made finals in many Bands of America Regional and Super Regional Championships (such as Towson, Delaware, and Indianapolis).
 The Marching Hawks have been named USSBA Mid Atlantic and State champions.

 Hickory's Winter Percussion were the 2012 WGI Scholastic Concert Open Champions, and Hickory's Winter Guard has been AIA finalists multiple times.
 Hickory's Wind Ensemble participated in the Music for All National Festival in 2014.